- XC Bike VS a Trail Bike | Which is better?

 What are the Differences in Rear Suspension?

-- Cross country bikes are also more likely to be hardtails – that is, without any rear suspension at all.
-This increases efficiency when pedaling, reduces weight, and provides better feedback on the terrain that is being ridden.
+- Cross-country bikes are also more likely to be hardtails – that is, without any rear suspension at all.
+This increases efficiency when pedalling, reduces weight, and provides better feedback on the terrain that is being ridden.
 However, hardtail bikes will often struggle in trickier terrain.
 If a cross-country bike does have rear suspension then it will usually be in the form of an air-sprung shock.
 It will have between 80mm and 120mm travel as well as a lockout to help make climbing easier.

 - Trail bikes, on the other hand, will usually have rear suspension.
 A hardtail will really be hard work in the terrain that a trail bike might encounter.
 The suspension ranges from 120mm to 160mm which will make it easier to navigate harder terrain.
 There is a good amount of variety in the suspension available for trail bikes, and those with less travel will be closer to cross-country bikes.
 The forks might also feature some of the extras that can be found on cross-country bikes, such as lockout.